melinaviard/ANgularFinalProject/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local mahcine so you can use it.
-You can see our introduction here :https://drive.google.com/drive/folders/1mNWgLwMcIt61dlvkF8o_RUHHiEvWetYZ?usp=sharing
+You can see our introduction here : https://drive.google.com/drive/folders/1mNWgLwMcIt61dlvkF8o_RUHHiEvWetYZ?usp=sharing

 ## Prerequisites
 To install and run this project you need as requirements :
+- Java JDK and JRE - Java 8 or higher version
+- Maven - Maven 2 or higher version

 ## Setting up